 Journey to Rome

-I have been to the Northern part of Italy many times.
-One of my best trips was when I took my journey to Rome.
+I have been to the Northern part of Italy many times, however, one of my best trips was when I took my journey to Rome.
 I traveled with a small tour group company that travels off the beaten path and explores areas that most people don’t go to.
 We started in Venice and explored the winding canals of the sinking city.
 It was very beautiful and mysterious with the maze of streets and alleyways.
 There are great places to seat back with an espresso and watch Italian life in action.

 Then we were off on a train and a bus to Gubbio, a beautiful medieval town.
 This small town has a stunning mountain backdrop.
 We took a cable car ride to the top of the mountain.
 We looked like we where in a small bird cage that would barely hold two people in it!!
 The view from Mt Ingino was beautiful!!
 We went into the Basilica di Sant Ubaldo, which contains the mummified body of the town’s patron saint in a glass coffin.
 This was an experience!

 Next we where off to Assisi - Home of St Francis, founder of the Franciscan monks.
 Assisi is a very religious town in Italy.
 There are some beautiful churches like Basilica di Santa Chiara and the Basilica di San Francesco.
 We also took the train 10 minutes form Assisi to a little town called Spello for the day.
 This little town had same great places to try local wines.
 We tasted many wines, but there was a wine we tasted called Tili Assisi Rosso that was an extraordinary red wine.